Josie-F/advanced-programme-task2/README.md

 # advanced-programme-task2
-Task 2 for the Advanced Programming task 2.
+Task 2 for the Advanced Programming module